 Verify domain in Google Developer Console

-You will then need to “Grant permission with Google” in the plugin settings.
+You will then need to “Grant permission with Google” and click to allow your Gmail account access.

 Since you verified your domain you shouldn’t see this, but you might get the following error message as Google has recently enhanced their risk assessment for new web applications that request user data.
 Based on this risk assessment, some web applications will require a manual review before users can approve data permissions.
 Until the review is complete, unverified apps will display an “invalid_scope” or some other random error messages when you go to the permissions consent page.